-- 4.1 All children are encouraged to participate in discussions about their learning and to feel that their views are valued right from the start of their education. - 4.2 In Sonning Common Primary School and Childcare we encourage pupils to participate in their learning by being present for at least part of review meetings, depending on their level of maturity, to share their wishes and feelings with families and staff. - 4.3 This is difficult for some children, so it is important to recognise success and achievements as part of the review process as well as addressing any difficulties.
+- 16.2 In Sonning Common Primary School and Childcare we encourage pupils to participate in their learning by being present for at least part of review meetings, depending on their level of maturity, to share their wishes and feelings with families and staff. - 16.3 This is difficult for some children, so it is important to recognise success and achievements as part of the review process as well as addressing any difficulties.
 Pupils are encouraged to take part in the reviews and be part of the evaluation of their successes and needs.

-5 Transfer arrangements
+17 Transfer arrangements

-- 5.1 The SENCo, class teachers and Headteacher liaise over the internal transfer of pupils with SEN. Placements are considered carefully in order to meet a child's particular needs, and pupils visit their new class before transfer. - 5.2 Year 6 children transferring to local Secondary Schools have the chance to visit the new school for a day.
+- 17.1 The SENCo, class teachers and Headteacher liaise over the internal transfer of pupils with SEN. Placements are considered carefully in order to meet a child's particular needs, and pupils visit their new class before transfer. - 17.2 Year 6 children transferring to local Secondary Schools have the chance to visit the new school for a day.
 Representatives from the Secondary Schools visit to talk with the children.
-The SENCo and Year 6 teachers liaise over the transfer procedure and when transfer is local, meetings are arranged between the appropriate staff. - 5.3 At all times of transition, SEN information is gathered together and records transferred to the new teacher or school.
-In some cases, children with additional needs will be offered enhanced transition by the secondary school, though this is at the discretion of the secondary school. - 5.4 For pupils with Statements or Education, Health and Care Plans, the child's plan should be amended in the light of recommendations of the annual review by 15th February in the year of transfer to ensure that time is available to make necessary transfer arrangements re/needs and provision.
-The SENCo of the receiving school will be invited to the final annual review in primary schools of pupils with statements or Education, Health and Care Plans where the particular school has been named.
+The SENCo and Year 6 teachers liaise over the transfer procedure and when transfer is local, meetings are arranged between the appropriate staff. - 17.3 At all times of transition, SEN information is gathered together and records transferred to the new teacher or school.
+In some cases, children with additional needs will be offered enhanced transition by the secondary school, though this is at the discretion of the secondary school. - 17.4 For pupils with Education, Health and Care Plans, the child's plan should be amended in the light of recommendations of the annual review by 15th February in the year of transfer to ensure that time is available to make necessary transfer arrangements re/needs and provision.
+The SENCo of the receiving school will be invited to the final annual review in primary schools of pupils with Education, Health and Care Plans where the particular school has been named.